annamorgiel/MyGraphQL/README.md

 This Kotlin app uses the GitHub GraphQL API to fetch and display a list of max 50 repositories with their names and the number of stars.
 The search query is statically defined in the code.

 The app has a loading state, error state, and loaded repositories state.
 It also includes unit and UI tests.
+As this is a small coding challenge, there are some workaround implementations, for example the delay for showing the loading indicator that would have been approached in a different way for a production code.
+I would be happy to discuss benefits and disadvantages.

 > [!NOTE]
 GITHUB TOKEN needs to be added in gradle.properties